shhavel/fuel_calculator_elixir/README.md

 ## CLI Installation

 To create the executable command file, run `mix escript.build`.
 This overrides file `./fuel_calculator`.
 Create an alias in your bash profile file or a symlink to make the command globally available.
+For example, to create a symlink to `usr/local/bin` run `ln -s $(pwd)/fuel_calculator /usr/local/bin`

 ## CLI Usage